evykassirer/playing-the-internship-game/docs/4-At-The-Internship/keeping_an_internship_summary.md

 And it's also nice to keep track of all the things I want to work on.
 Having them written down makes it easier to go back later and ask my mentor how I'm doing.

+Another personal benefit is that it helps you remember what you've done during your internship, which is useful a year later when you have to write a new resume or talk about your previous job during an interview.

 Here are some excerpts from one of my internships, to give you an idea:

 ----